Stasky745/home-ops-old/README.md

+# MY HOME-LAB

+Hey all! 👋

+This is my home-lab setting inspired by [onedr0p's flux-cluster-template](https://github.com/onedr0p/flux-cluster-template).
+I am trying to replicate the current functioning infrastructure I have in the form of LXC within a [Proxmox Virtual Environment](https://www.proxmox.com/en/) into a fully automated Kubernetes cluster.
+It is currently hosted as VMs within Proxmox (set up with Terraform [here](https://github.com/Stasky745/home-ops/tree/main/terraform/proxmox)) and on hold because of hardware limitations.
+I am using the VMs and K3s cluster as practice grounds for the courses in [KodeKloud](https://kodekloud.com) and practicing simple projects, and in preparation for the [CKAD](https://www.cncf.io/certification/ckad/).

 # Template for deploying k3s backed by Flux

 Highly opinionated template for deploying a single [k3s](https://k3s.io) cluster with [Ansible](https://www.ansible.com) and [Terraform](https://www.terraform.io) backed by [Flux](https://toolkit.fluxcd.io/) and [SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/).